-- 1 The employer shall pursue a generous policy with respect to the allocation of the personal budget for development, training, and sustainable employability.
+- The employer shall pursue a generous policy with respect to the allocation of the personal budget for development, training, and sustainable employability.
 Key terms are individual responsibility and freedom of choice for employees.
-As far as possible, the use of the personal budget shall be untaxed. - 2 The time needed for development financed from the personal budget shall be at the expense of the employee. - 3 Employees may use the personal budget for study leave.
-For the purposes of conversion, a personal budget of 0.8% of the annual salary shall be treated as equivalent to 15 hours of study leave, or two days for academic medical specialists. - 4 Employees may use the personal budget to buy 15 extra hours of leave or, in the case of academic medical specialists, 2 days of leave.
+As far as possible, the use of the personal budget shall be untaxed. - The time needed for development financed from the personal budget shall be at the expense of the employee. - Employees may use the personal budget for study leave.
+For the purposes of conversion, a personal budget of 0.8% of the annual salary shall be treated as equivalent to 15 hours of study leave, or two days for academic medical specialists. - From 1 January 2016, employees with a contract as a medical specialist in training as referred to in Article 13.4, paragraph 2, may only use the personal budget for educational purposes. - Employees may use the personal budget to buy 15 extra hours of leave or, in the case of academic medical specialists, 2 days of leave.
 For the purposes of conversion, a personal budget of 0.8% of the annual salary shall be treated as equivalent to 15 hours of leave or, in the case of academic medical specialists, two extra days of leave.
-Employees must indicate before the start of a new calendar year whether they wish to use their personal budget to buy extra leave. - 5 Employees may opt to use the personal budget for the costs of registering or re-registering with non-mandatory (quality) registers. - 6 The development to be financed from the personal budget is in addition to the education and training as referred to in Articles 3.1 (education and training), 13.4 (education and training), 15.9 (education and training) and 15.9.1 (job-related expenses). - 7 Because it is contrary to the original intention, whereby the emphasis is on development, a very conservative policy shall be adopted towards the use of the personal budget for consumer goods and hobbies.
-However, the personal budget may be used to purchase professional literature and ICT tools. - 8 The purposes for which the personal budget can be used will be discussed in the annual appraisal.
-Employees may consult their immediate superior on any proposed use of their personal budget prior to the annual appraisal, but are not required to. - 9 The application for and the agreements on the use of the personal budget shall be in writing.
+Employees must indicate before the start of a new calendar year whether they wish to use their personal budget to buy extra leave. - 6 Employees may opt to use the personal budget for the costs of registering or re-registering with non-mandatory (quality) registers. - 7 The development to be financed from the personal budget is in addition to the education and training referred to in Article 3.1 (training and development) and Article 13.4 (education, training and training costs). - At the employee's request, the personal budget may be used to pay union dues and/or the contribution to his professional association. - Because it is contrary to the original intention, whereby the emphasis is on development, a very conservative policy shall be adopted towards the use of the personal budget for consumer goods and hobbies.
+However, the personal budget may be used to purchase professional literature and ICT tools.

+- The purposes for which the personal budget can be used shall be discussed in the annual appraisal.
+Employees shall make a proposal for the use of their personal budget, with an explanation of the reasons.
+The proposal shall set out how it will increase the employee's permanent employability, as appropriate to his personal needs. - 11 The application for and the agreements on the use of the personal budget shall be made in writing.